 Fred Paginton was my great-grandfather, my maternal grandmother’s father and was still living when I was a very small child.
 He was born in 1857 in Malmesbury in the parish of Westport St Mary.
 In the 1861 Census young Fred is living at 23 Burnivale; this is an ancient street of cottages and at this time the census shows that it was lived in by poor families.
 The head of the household is his grandmother Martha Tanner who is 75; living with her is her daughter Esther, who appears to be unmarried and using both Tanner and Paginton as her name.
 The mother and daughter are both lace makers, a major trade in Malmesbury at that time.
 Esther’s eldest son is George 15, a silk weaver.
 Esther is 37, born in 1824 in Malmesbury.
 Her marital status is clearly complicated.
-In 1846 Esther Tanner had married George Paginton; this would fit in with the age of her son George (George William in the birth records) who was born in the same year.
-There is a death record for a George Paginton aged 23 in the following quarter, so it is possible she was widowed very early, although there is in no proof of this.
+In February 1846 Esther Tanner had married George Paginton, a labourer; this would fit in with the age of her son George (George William in the birth records) who was baptised in August of the same year.
+There is a death record for a George Paginton aged 23 in April 1846, so it is likely she was widowed very soon after they married, although there is in no proof of this.
 Interestingly, in the family tree drawn up by his son-in-law, Frank Elliott Birks, there is no mention of Fred’s mother’s name and his father is noted as ‘John Paginton,’ a name that also appears on his marriage certificate.

-Martha died in 1874 aged 88.
+Martha Tanner died in 1874 aged 88.
 In 1871 census she is living with her son Daniel, his wife Caroline (formerly Whale) and their two children Ann and John in the Burnivale, but Esther and her sons are no longer with them.
-In 1870 Esther married, in a civil or non-conformist wedding, John Grey.
-John Grey is listed as Fred’s father in the 1871 Census; however, Fred is still called Fred Paginton and it could be that the reference to to his mother.
+In 1870 Esther married John Grey.
+John Grey is listed as Fred’s father in the 1871 Census; however, Fred is still called Fred Paginton and it could be that the reference is to his mother.
 Both John Grey and Fred are described as agricultural labourers; John is 44 and his wife in 45.
 There are also two young lodgers living with them, Charles, 16 and Margaret Bullock 17; described as a scholar and servant respectively.
 In the 1881 census a John and Hester Gray, both 55, are listed.
 In the death records Hester Grey (throughout the records the spelling of her forename varies) dies aged 67 in 1893, followed by John Grey aged 78 in 1903.

 Florence, always known as Flossie in the family, was my grandmother.
 Before her marriage she worked in the Crown Derby Factory in Derby; there is still a plate in possession of one of her granddaughter’s signed by her in 1907 as her apprentice plate; she would have been around 14 at the time.
 Florence married Frank Elliott Birks b.1889, the son of a Unitarian Minister.
 Florence and Frank lived in the same part of Derby, initially in Pear Tree Street and later in Leacroft Road.
 They had a son and daughter.
 Fred’s other children also married and stayed in the same locality; his son Arthur died in the 1930s of a lung disorder.